byangshar/byangshar.github.io/readme.md

 NONE. (my college started :/)

 ## Executed Improvements:
+* Several entries from the previous website added to the Writing Page.
+* Appearance of the Writing page improved

 * a global css file that governs font sizes and <div> tags that're held in common by all pages.

-* Common font reduced to a normal size (1.1rem) of the Walkthrough, and Photobook Page.

 ## Notes
 * the global font size is **1.3rem**